Large spots on the child's body. Diseases that cause spots on a child's body

 • often accompanied by a deterioration in the general condition of the child;

-• tend to merge.
+• prone to fusion.

 Infectious mononucleosis